The event, which has been described as the State of Origin for cricket, saw Lee Carseldine hit a six to secure victory for the Queenslanders.

 “I was a bit nervous going out there,” Carseldine admitted, having not stepped up to the crease in two years.

 “I actually hit the net before I came out and didn’t hit a ball.”

-Despite going down for the second year running, the Baggy Blues put on a great show for the fans who had turned out to support the event, which raises much needed funds for Bravehearts.
+Despite going down for the second year running, the Baggy Blues put on an excellent show for the fans who had turned out to support the event, which raises much-needed funds for Bravehearts.